-Exam Application Decision Notification(s): If the application is approved you will receive an email outlining how to obtain an approval code for registering fo the exam.
+Exam Application Decision Notification(s): If the exam application is approved you will receive an email outlining how to obtain an approval code for registering for the exam.

 Registration with the Exam Service: 1st of each month - deadline to register with the exam service for the next available exam period.
 Complete the application/registration with the examination service (Professional Testing Corporation – see related link below - AMFTRB-MFT - MFT National Examination).